ascottixnet/country-names/README.md

 # country-names

-Country names for ISO-3166-1 alpha-2 codes.
+Country names and ISO-3166-1 alpha-2 codes in JSON.

 Languages: English, German and Italian.